 The Project Management Professional (PMP)® and the PMI Agile Certified Practitioner (PMI-ACP)® certifications are two popular options for project managers who want to take their careers to the next level.
 While the PMP® certification and the PMI-ACP® certification are both earned after passing an exam, the primary difference between the two is the methods on which they focus.
 The PMP exam is focused on the Waterfall methodology, and subsequent project management approaches that support this methodology.
 In contrast, the PMI-ACP exam is entirely focused Agile practices.

 Developing and improving your team’s project management skills is always a wise decision.
 This not only makes them more effective project managers, but it also helps you improve your organization, compete for bigger and better projects, and ultimately increases your bottom line revenue.

 Over the past few years, you may have noticed more and more job postings for certified project managers popping up.
 Project management experts are in high demand, because it’s a role that can ensure major projects are executed successfully.

-It's no question that study guides are essential for passing the Project Management Professional Certification Exam.
-But, every aspiring PMP has different schedules and learning styles, which means you need a PMP training program that offers a wide variety of materials to meet everyone’s needs.
+It's no question that study guides are essential for passing the Project Management Professional (PMP)® Certification Exam.
+But, every aspiring PMP® credential holder has different schedules and learning styles, which means you need a PMP exam prep program that offers a wide variety of materials to meet everyone’s needs.